Talking To Your Child About Alcohol: What To Ask & What To Say

 Research shows that kids are influenced by their parents' drinking.
 So if you drink heavily, your child is more likely to start drinking earlier and to drink more heavily.
 Model a responsible relationship with alcohol.
 Equally important, model handling your own emotions responsibly, which gives kids the foundation they need to manage their own emotions, so they don't self-medicate.

-Help your child learn to notice her own moods and work through her feelings.
-Help her find positive ways to deal with stress.
+Help your child learn to notice his own moods and work through his feelings in a healthy way.
+Help him find positive ways to deal with stress.
 Drinking is one way that teens "self-medicate" when they don't have healthier ways to process their feelings.

 Every bit of influence you have with your child derives from your relationship.